Retford: Current economy of Retford

-Historic economy of Retford
+Historical economy of Retford

 Retford did not experience the large-scale industrial growth of nearby towns and remained primarily a rural market town.
 Historically, it traded agricultural produce, but has also been a producer of hats, sail-cloth, rope, sack bags, paper and leather.

-In 1788 Major John Cartwright, the older brother of Edmund Cartwright inventor of the power loom, built The Revolution Mill on Spital Hill, near the Chesterfield Canal.
+In 1788 Major John Cartwright, the older brother of Edmund Cartwright inventor of the power loom, built The Revolution Mill on Spital Hill.
 The mill was a steam-powered wool spinning and weaving mill employing around 600 people.
 The ambitious enterprise, however, failed a few years later and the site and machinery were eventually sold at great loss in 1805.
 Only one building survives.

 Hezekiah Clark of Derby came to work in Cartwright's mill in the 1780s as a dyer.
-After the Mill failed he set up as a dyer in Retford in 1798, resulting in the business Clarks of Retford.
-This business gave its name to Dyers Court in Retford.
+After the Mill failed he set up as a dyer in Retford in 1798, resulting in the business Clarks of Retford, which gave its name to Dyers Court.
 The company eventually became known for its dry cleaning and laundry services, and had 138 shops before it ceased trading in the 1980s.
 The business is commemorated by a mural in Dyer's Court.

 The Bolham Paper Making Company made glazed papers, shop papers, boards, boxboards; other new paper mills were built in the mid-19th century, including a mill on Albert Road (1867).
 Foundries and iron works were also established.
 The Beehive Works was built in Thrumpton in 1873 and William Bradshaw set up his Carr Foundry in Albert Road which specialised in heating and rainwater pipes, gutters, stoves, fireplaces and general engineering castings.
 The late nineteenth century also saw the introduction of new technologies when the Northern Rubber Company was created by Alfred Pegler in 1871.
 The factory's proximity to the junction of two important railways helped it prosper.

 The agricultural land surrounding Retford was an important area for hop growing from the seventeenth century onwards.
 According to DCD Pocock, "Retford, as the most northerly hop fair in the country, was of special importance until the breaking down of traditional economic watersheds and marketing limits with the advent of rail transport".
 These North Clay hops (named after the North Clay Division of which Retford is part) were considered much stronger than Kentish hops and were used in the original Nottingham Brewery's bitter beers.
 At the beginning of the 19th Century 11,000 acres of hops were grown, which had dwindled to 29 acres by 1880.
 Hops are no longer cultivated in the area.